 It can be thought of as your biography, your artist’s journey.

-The content will support your ideas, your creativity, and your business accomplishments.
+The content will support your ideas, creativity, and business accomplishments.

-If your artwork focuses on horses, your articles will explain in detail how you go about creating them, the medium that you use, the technique that you use and, how you got to where you are today.
+If your artwork focuses on horses, your articles will explain in detail how you create them, the medium you use, the technique you use, and how you got to where you are today.
 They will explain your love and passion for horses.

 Your pillar content will be the best writing that you have on your blog.
 It will be longer than most posts and filled with details.
 It will be from your heart and what you are most proud of.
 The readers will become connected with you.